mechmotum/mechmotum.github.io/content/pages/guide.rst

 - (CoR based MSc tracks only) Submit MSc initiation form.
-- Formulate a research question or hypothesis that you'd like address in consultation with your supervisors (this usually occurs in the later portion of your literature study period).
+- Formulate a research question or hypothesis that you'd like address in consultation with your supervisors (this usually occurs in the later portion of your literature study period and is informed by your literature study findings).
 - Develop a written project plan (3 pages): research question/aim/goals, your basic technical approach, timeline, milestones, resources, etc.
 - Organize a kickoff meeting with all of your supervisors to present your